-- RIT has made arrangements with the designated travel agencies to provide one invoice per month for air and rail charges made to the BTA account and to provide general ledger account number information.
-When making travel arrangements, tell the agency that you are from RIT and provide them with the 24-digit general ledger account number that the air or rail expenses should be charged to.
-RIT will pay the agency and charge your general ledger account for the payment amount.
-As with all charges made to departmental accounts, they should be reviewed for accuracy and appropriateness on a monthly basis.
-If there is a charge on your account that you did not authorize, contact the agency immediately for details.
+- RIT has made arrangements with the designated travel agencies to provide one invoice per month for air and rail charges made to the CTA account.
+When making travel arrangements, tell the agency that you are from RIT and provide them with the travelers' 9-digit UID.
+RIT will pay the agency and charge a general ledger travel prepaid account for the payment amount.
+The charge will be reflected on your department statement when the TER is submitted and paid.

 - NTID travelers should charge all air and rail charges to the GTA account set up with the designated travel agencies.
 When making arrangements, tell the travel agency that you are from NTID and provide them with the 24-digit account number that the air or rail expenses should be charged to.
 RIT will pay the agency and charge your general ledger account for the payment amount.